 Can I use cooking cream instead of fresh liquid cream?

-No, it is not recommended.
-Cooking cream has a lower fat percentage than fresh cream.
-To achieve that rich, velvety, and firm consistency typical of panna cotta, it is essential to use fresh liquid cream for desserts with a high-fat content.
+No, I do not recommend it.
+Cooking cream has a lower fat content than fresh cream.
+To achieve the rich, velvety, and firm consistency typical of panna cotta, it is essential to use fresh liquid cream with a high-fat content.

-Yes, but the doses change.
-Agar-agar is a plant-based thickener that is much more potent than gelatin.
-Generally, you use about half the dose of agar-agar.
-Additionally, it must be added during the boiling of the liquid (not just heated) to activate.
+Yes, but the dosages change.
+Agar-agar is a much more potent vegetable thickener than gelatin.
+Generally, about half the amount of agar-agar is used.
+Additionally, it must be added during the boiling of the liquid (not just at warm) to be activated.

 Can I use whole milk instead of cream to make it lighter?

-Technically yes, you can replace part of the cream with milk, but the amount of gelatin may need to be slightly increased.
-Keep in mind that the more milk you use, the less creamy and less rich the final texture of the dessert will be.
+Technically yes, you can substitute part of the cream with milk, but the amount of gelatin will need to be slightly increased.
+Keep in mind that the more milk you use, the less creamy and less rich the final dessert’s texture will be.

 If I use pure pistachio paste instead of cream, should I increase the sugar?

 Probably yes.
 Spreadable pistachio cream is already rich in sugars and fats.
-Pure pistachio paste is composed almost entirely of pistachio (unsweetened) and is much more intense.
+Pure pistachio paste is almost entirely composed of pistachios (unsweetened) and is much more intense.